dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 threading apartment state will be set based on any attributes present in the `Main` method of the app, before startup hooks execute.
-As a result, attemps to explicitly set the thread apartment state in a startup hook will likely fail.
+As a result, attemps to explicitly set the thread apartment state in a startup hook will fail if the requested state is incompatible with the app's threading state.

 While it may make sense to set global behavior in startup hooks, it is not recommended to use the thread state as a communication mechanism